leon4rd/test/README.md

-## Did you hear about the cow who jumped over the barbed wire fence?
-It was udder destruction.
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.